 Dr. Chi-Ming Chow is an attending staff cardiologist at St. Michael’s Hospital.
 He is an associate professor in the Department of Medicine, University of Toronto.
 He has an undergraduate degree in computer science from Brown University, USA.
 He completed his Doctor of Medicine (1990) at McGill University (Montréal, Québec) and a Masters of Science in Epidemiology at McGill University (1997).
 He completed his training in Family Medicine, Internal Medicine and Cardiology at McGill University.
 He then pursued his clinical and research echocardiography fellowship at Massachusetts General Hospital, Harvard University before joining the Division of Cardiology at St. Michael’s Hospital in 2001.

 Clinically he specializes in non-invasive cardiac imaging, in particular echocardiography and stress echocardiography.
-He is the Director of the Echocardiography and Vascular Ultrasound Laboratory at St. Michael's Hospital.
+He is the Director of the Echocardiography Laboratory at St. Michael's Hospital.
 Currently, he is the president of the Canadian Society of Echo (CSE) and the president of the Chinese Canadian Medical Society (CCMS).
 He also speaks Cantonese and Mandarin fluently.
 He currently takes care of many GTA Chinese speaking patients in his practice.

 He has authored multiple peer-reviewed journals and presented in local, national and international scientific meetings.

 He is a media spokesperson for the Heart and Stroke Foundation; and the Vice-President of the Chinese Canadian Council, Heart and Stroke Foundation of Ontario.
 He participates actively in health promotion and research among ethnic Chinese.
-To recognize his service to the Heart and Stroke Foundation of Ontario, he won the Award For Volunteer Excellence in 2007 and the Rick Gallop Award for Pioneering Leadership in 2008.
+To recognize his service to the Heart and Stroke Foundation of Ontario, he won the Award for Volunteer Excellence in 2007 and the Rick Gallop Award for Pioneering Leadership in 2008.

 In 2010, he was awarded the ACCE Best Community Service Award, and in 2012 he was awarded the Chinese Canadian Legend Award by the Asian Business Network Association in recognition of his service to the community.